UPPMAX/HPC-python/docs/parallel.rst

     Integral value is -7.117752e-17, Error is 7.117752e-17 Time spent: 1.90 sec

-If you are considering the idea of parallelizing your code maybe this is because you are facing a bottleneck either in the memory required by your code or in the number of arithmetic operations that can be achieved currently.
-Before embarking into the parallelization ship and specially in the case of arithmetic intensive codes, you may consider writing the most expensive parts of the code in a compiled language such as Fortran or C/C++.
+Another option for making serial codes faster, and specially in the case of arithmetic intensive codes, is to write the most expensive parts of them in a compiled language such as Fortran or C/C++.
 In the next paragraphs we will show you how Fortran code for the 2D integration case can be called in Python.

 We start by writing the expensive part of our Python code in a Fortran function in a file called ``fortran_function.f90``: